alexfernandez/alexfernandez.github.io/2016/stridercd.md

 Each repo needs to be configured individually.
-For the develop branch we had to deploy to integration, which means
+For the develop branch we had to deploy to integration, which means a local task.

 For master we wanted to deploy to production.
-Since TaxiTime is in an early stage we have just a handful of servers, so we just needed
+Since TaxiTime is in an early stage we have just a couple of servers, so we just needed a remote task that SSH's into two servers, update the repo and restart the service.

+All that was left was configuring email notifications and a couple of other details.
+The process was really simple, even if we had to repeat it several times.

 ## Weird Stuff